jsheridanwells/dev-scrapbook/devops/asp-azdevops-aws/2_build-artifacts-in-AzDevOps.md

 # Building Artifacts in Azure DevOps

 The following config builds, tests, publishes and drops a linux artifact in dotnetcore 3.1.
-The artifact name contains the build number for versioning
+The artifact name contains the build number for versioning. ([Thisblog was helpful](https://www.hanselman.com/blog/SettingUpAzureDevOpsCICDForANETCore31WebAppHostedInAzureAppServiceForLinux.aspx))
 ```yaml
 trigger:
 - master